How To Pan Sear Ribeye Steaks to Perfection

 Pan Searing Ribeye Steak Recipe Cooking Instructions

-Trim off the Ribeye steak tail if your butcher did not already do this for you.
+Portion your ribeye steaks from the whole ribeye roll or trim off the Ribeye steak tail if your butcher did not already do this for you.

 Make sure you generously add salt to both sides of the ribeye steak.